When a high street store shuts down or a tour operator goes bust, there’s loads of advice available on your rights and legal protections.

 Sadly, if you smiled, paid and went home before deciding you hate it then you’ve damaged your chances of a refund.

 And if you’ve had a bad cut then remember that the difference between a good cut and a bad cut is about a fortnight.
 Fortunately, it will grow back.

-However, you’re on shaky ground if you’ve bought a book and read it.
+You’ll be on shaky ground if you’ve bought a book and read it.
 That’s like buying a cake, eating all of it and then complaining.

 If you don’t like it, they’ve agreed in advance to take it back, giving you additional rights.

 For example, Waterstones recommends 12 books every three months as part of its Book Club.
 For those specific books, it states: “We're sure you'll adore them as much as we do.
 In fact, we're so sure that if you don't we'll give you your money back.”

 If a tattoo goes wrong then it’s a real disaster.
-Tattoos are permanent and procedures to remove them can be costly, painful and sometimes don’t work.
-So what are your legal rights if your artist has messed up?
+Tattoos are permanent and laser removal treatment can be costly, extremely painful and sometimes fail to have the quite the effect you were after.

 Well, anyone who carries out a service you’ve paid for is bound by the Supply of Goods and Services Act 1982.

-If they’ve made an obvious error and it’s not your fault (NB if you’ve mis-spelt your girlfriend’s name and the tattooist copies it, that’s your fault and not theirs) then you can demand they reimburse you.
+If they’ve made an obvious error and it’s not your fault (if you’ve mis-spelt your partner’s name and the tattooist copies it, that’s your fault and not theirs) then you can demand they reimburse you.